Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureLDAP2.md

 >**Note:** The difference between Static and Dynamic groups is the way group membership is managed.
 In a Static group, the group tracks its members through an attribute on the object, such as *uniqueMember*.
 In a Dynamic group, the user object is responsible for tracking its own membership, and groups are added dynamically to the user object when the user becomes a member of a group.

-### Authorize Contrast users
+### Authorize users

-Once you enter the configuration values, select the groups that the application will use to access the Contrast interface.
-A user can't belong to both the User and SuperAdmin groups.
+Once you enter the configuration values, select the groups that the application will use to access the Contrast UI. **A user can't belong to both the User and Admin groups.
+If you add them to both groups in your LDAP instance, Contrast won't be able to find them during configuration.**

 * **Contrast User Group:** This group allows users to be added to an organization and log in to the standard interface.
 This group is appropriate for most users.